-The interior of the church is covered with rib vaults.
-The nave is open to the side aisles with ogival arcades supported on polygonal pillars.
-The church has also preserved several pointed, gothic portals from the beginning of the 15th century.
+The interior of the church was covered with rib vaults.
+The central nave was opened to the aisles with ogival arcades supported by polygonal pillars.
+The church also has several ogival Gothic portals from the beginning of the 15th century.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.